Crop Monitor for Early Warning

 Crop Conditions at a Glance

-Crop condition map synthesizing information for all Crop Monitor for Early Warning crops as of January 28th.
-Crop conditions over the main growing areas are based on a combination of inputs including remotely sensed data, ground observations, field reports, national, and regional experts.
+Crop condition map synthesizing information for all Crop Monitor for Early Warning crops as of February 28th.
+Crop conditions over the main growing areas are based on a combination of i4puts including remotely sensed data, ground observations, field reports, national, and regional experts.
 Regions that are in other than favourable conditions are labeled on the map with a symbol representing the crop(s) affected.

 Global Climate Outlook: Two-week forecast of areas of above or below-average precipitation